Acoustic-phonon-mediated superconductivity in Bernal bilayer graphene

 where $k_B$ is the Boltzmann constant, $\mathcal{E}_F$ is the Fermi energy, and the superconducting order parameter is defined by

 The transition temperature $T_c$ is determined by the highest $T$ such that $\chi_{\vex{k},\vex{k}'}$ yields an eigenvalue $1$.

-Using the band dispersion of BBG, we numerically solve Eqs.~(\ref{Eq:LGE_1}) and (\ref{Eq:LGE_2}) for $\Delta_1=40-80$ meV and extract $T_c$ as a function of doping in Fig.~\ref{Fig:DOS_Tc}(b).
+We numerically solve Eqs.~(\ref{Eq:LGE_1}) and (\ref{Eq:LGE_2}) for $\Delta_1=40-80$ meV and extract $T_c$ as a function of doping in Fig.~\ref{Fig:DOS_Tc}(b).
 In Fig.~\ref{Fig:DOS_Tc}(b), the highest $T_c$ is around 2.5 K near VHS, and $T_c$ remains finite in a wide range of doping.
 Similar to RTG \cite{Chou2021_RTG_SC,Lothman2017}, the prevalence of superconductivity arises from the energy dependence of $\chi_{\vex{k},\vex{k}'}$ [Eq.~(\ref{Eq:LGE_2})], which allows contributions from states away from $\mathcal{E}_F$.
 Due to the SU(2)$\times$SU(2) symmetry of the acoustic-phonon-mediated attraction, the $s$-wave spin-singlet and $f$-wave spin-triplet are exactly degenerate.
-Our results indicate that the electron-acoustic-phonon mechanism is the likely explanation for superconductivity in BBG, similar to the previous results for RTG \cite{Chou2021_RTG_SC}, although our calculated $T_c$ in Fig. \ref{Fig:DOS_Tc}(b) is rather high (of course, lowering the coupling $g_0$ by using a smaller value of the deformation potential constant would suppress $T_c$ exponentially).
+Our results indicate that the electron-acoustic-phonon mechanism is the likely explanation for superconductivity in BBG, similar to the previous results for RTG \cite{Chou2021_RTG_SC}, although our calculated $T_c$ in Fig. \ref{Fig:DOS_Tc}(b) is relatively high (of course, lowering the coupling $g_0$ by using a smaller value of the deformation potential constant would suppress $T_c$ exponentially).

 \textit{Suppression from Coulomb repulsion.---} So far, we use the BCS interaction in Eq.~(\ref{Eq:H_BCS}) to estimate $T_c$.
 Coulomb repulsion can reduce the effective attraction and suppress superconductivity.
 To investigate if superconductivity survives in the presence of Coulomb repulsion, we qualitatively derive the effective pairing interaction incorporating the so-called $\mu^*$ effect \cite{MorelAnderson1962} in the following.